-Reporting
+Monitoring & Reporting

+Conditions and process for monitoring are clearly defined.
 The process for data collection, consolidation and reporting will rely on internal expertise, including relevant people from across the Group, and has been partially defined in the Green Bond framework.